mannansiddiqui/Deploy-a-React-app-on-an-EC2-instance-via-a-Jenkins-pipeline/README.md

 As you can see worker node is successfully connected to master node.

-#### Step-3: On 2nd server, install the dependencies to run the react app
+#### Step-3: On the second server, install the necessary dependencies to run the React app.

 First, we need to install nodejs. npm comes with nodejs bundled.
 To install nodejs, use below commands:
 ```